-Community PedsCare brings comfort and care to enhance quality of life for patients from prenatal (before birth) to age 21.
+Community PedsCare brings comfort and care to enhance the quality of life for patients from prenatal (before birth) to age 21.
 The program supports the specialized needs and medical care of the child, their parents and siblings, other family members, caregivers, classmates and teachers.

 Counseling and spiritual support help parents and siblings deal with the strain, facilitate legacy-building and can help parents to secure resources.

 With our unique combination of expressive care therapies including music and pet therapy, as well as the intervention of dedicated child life specialists, our total family-centered care allows us to embrace and focus on the special needs of each child.

 The nurses, nurse practitioner and pediatrician act as a bridge with the medical community, coordinating with the child’s doctors and others involved in the child’s care.